tereshchenkotanya/kpi-tech-writer-course/Vladyslav-Hudz/README.md

 - A computer with Arduino IDE installed
 - A USB cable to connect Arduino to the computer

-## Step 1: Installing arduino IDE
+## Step 1: Installing Arduino IDE

 1. Visit the official Arduino website at [arduino.cc/software](https://www.arduino.cc/en/software).
 2. Download the Arduino IDE from the "Downloads" page.
 3. Install the Arduino IDE on your computer by following the [instructions](https://docs.arduino.cc/software/ide-v2/tutorials/getting-started/ide-v2-downloading-and-installing) for your operating system.

-## Step 2: Connecting arduino

-1. Launch the Arduino IDE.
-2. Connect Arduino to your computer using the USB cable.

-## Overview
+## Arduino IDE user interface overview

 <center>
 <img src="picture/overview.png" title="Сontrol elements" width="900">